 Student Illness DO NOT attend lessons if the student is showing signs of illness.
 Students must be fever-free for at least 24 hours prior to the lesson.
-The lesson will end immediately for students who are showing signs of illness with symptoms such as coughing and/or sneezing repeatedly or who have uncontrollable runny noses.
+The lesson will end immediately for students who are showing signs of illness with symptoms such as coughing and/or sneezing repeatedly or uncontrollable runny noses.
 Please respect the health of the instructor and other students who share the space and materials of the studio.

 Video Lessons In the event that you are unable to attend a lesson or find a swap, you may choose to submit a video recording of the student presenting each assignment.
 Text or uploaded the video to a private YouTube channel and email the link to the teacher prior to the scheduled lesson time.
 The teacher will use the allotted lesson time to review the video and create a new assignments video.
 The video to you will be emailed within 24 hours after the normally scheduled lesson.
 Videos will not be accepted after the start of the scheduled lesson time and lesson will be considered missed.
 (Do not wait until the last minute!
 Allow time for technical difficulties.)

 Dismissal from Lessons Regrettably, should any of the following situations become habitual, the parents will be notified that the student has been placed on probation.
 After parents have been notified, continuation of the problem will result in termination of lessons without refund. *Persistent Absence *Repeated failure to pay tuition on time *Uncooperative Attitude *Discourtesy towards the teacher or another student by a child or his/her parent.

 Proper withdrawal requires written notice (by letter or e-mail) and receipt of notice one month prior to the date on which the last lesson will occur.
 This applies to all withdrawals and long- term absences of 3 weeks or more.
 Please Note: Tuition will not be refunded or prorated for mid-month withdrawals.